Tasmania is a bushwalking and hiking paradise, and for the best views of iconic Maria Island you won’t get any better than the Mt Maria hike.

-For more information on getting to Maria Island, camping options available to you, and other attractions on the island, click here.
+This article is focused on the Mt Maria bushwalk, but if you’d like to know more about getting to Maria Island, all the camping options available to you, and other attractions on the island, then please click here.

 Over the next 15-20mins (by bike) the track gradually becomes rougher, alternating between gravel, sand and rock as it parallels the creek to your left.
 Despite this, the gradient is not steep.

-3. There are a couple of creek crossings that you will need to navigate.
-We were there towards the tail end of summer and found there to be very little water, and hence crossing with our bikes was not an issue.
-However, I can imagine after rains that this may be of more concern.
+There are a couple of creek crossings you will need to navigate.
+We visited towards the end of summer and found very little water, so crossing with our bikes was not an issue.
+However, after rains this may be of more concern.

 Beyond the creek crossings the track starts to ascend, but at a manageable rate.
 Neither of us do much cycling and we still found it quite easy to maintain a steady pace.